amzurek/FEND-Matching-game/README.md

-#MEMORY GAME
+# MEMORY GAME

-##About
+## About

 Simple game to test users memory.
 There are 16 cards and 8 pairs of the same icons.
 You must find all pairs.
 Try to be the best!

 When you find 8 pairs you will see statistic of your game.

-##Instructions
+## Instructions

-1. Cards will mix automatic.
+1.Cards will mix automatic.
-2. Turn over any two cards.
+2.Turn over any two cards.
-3. If the two cards match, they will keep and light on green color.
+3.If the two cards match, they will keep and light on green color.
-4. Remember what was on each card and where it was.
+4.Remember what was on each card and where it was.
-5. The game is over when all the cards have been matched.
+5.The game is over when all the cards have been matched.
-6. The player with the best time wins.
+6.The player with the best time wins.

 You want to play?
 Click here: https://amzurek.github.io/FEND-Matching-game/

 **CHALLENGE ACCEPTED?**

-##License
+## License

 Copyright 2018 by amzurek